Code-Institute-Submissions/wasim-eb-battleships_AprResub/README.md

 This project was deployed using Code Institute's mock terminal for Heroku.

-#### Steps for deployment
+### Steps for deployment
+- Fork or clone this repository
-- Create a new Heroku app
+- Created a new Heroku app
 - Set the buildpacks to Python and NodeJS, in that order.
 - Link the Heroku app to the repository
-- Click on Deploy.
+#### Inside the app settings:
+- Add a config var of PORT:8000
+- Set the buildpacks to Python and NodeJS in that order

+- Link the Heroku app to the forked repository
+- Manually Deploy

 ## Credits
 - Code institute for the deployment terminal